Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 When not using Fully Sharded these wrap functions are a no-op.
 This means once the changes have been made, there is no need to remove the changes for other plugins.

-``auto_wrap`` will recursively wrap `torch.nn.Modules` within the ``LightningModule`` with nested Fully Sharded Wrappers, signalling that we'd like to partition these modules across data parallel devices, discarding the full weights when not required (information `here <https://fairscale.readthedocs.io/en/latest/api/nn/fsdp.html>`__).
+``auto_wrap`` will recursively wrap `torch.nn.Modules` within the ``LightningModule`` with nested Fully Sharded Wrappers, signalling that we'd like to partition these modules across data parallel devices, discarding the full weights when not required (information :class:`here <fairscale.nn.fsdp>`).

 ``auto_wrap`` can have varying level of success based on the complexity of your model. **Auto Wrap does not support models with shared parameters**.